se-for-sci/se-for-sci.github.io/content/week4/functional.md

 Note that this is a (better) way to do a subset of Functors (from the previous chapter on OOP).
-If you are using a Functor to capture state, then you can use currying with `partial` to be much more explicit as to your intent _and_ this method will capture the current value, not a reference that could change later.
+If you are using a Functor to capture state, then you can use currying with `partial` to be much more explicit as to your intent _and_ curried methods will capture the current value, not a reference that could change later.

 ### So what do you get?

 Why worry about pure functions?
 It turns out, they have a lot of properties related to optimization.
-Some libraries take use of these properties to do some very impressive things.
+Some libraries make use of these properties to do some very impressive things.

 #### Lazy